-An old saying goes, those in search of honey can expect to be stung by bees.
-This doesn’t seem to have been the case here though.
-Participants, as per usual are a clever, creative and hardworking bunch, just like the bees themselves.
+An old saying goes: “those in search of honey can expect to be stung by bees”.
+This doesn’t seem to have been the case with these 28 buzzy honey and chocolate recipes though.
+Participants, as per usual, are a clever, creative and hardworking bunch, just like the bees themselves.
 Honey it seems is a versatile ingredient as evinced by these cakes, buns, scones, biscuits, desserts and sweets.

 Last weekend, I was fortunate enough to meet the very lovely Shaheen of Allotment 2 Kitchen whose excellent vegetarian blog I’ve been following for some years now.
 I hope to be posting about this soon, but in the meantime, Shaheen is hosting May’s We Should Cocoa, so do check out her blog tomorrow to see what the special ingredient is.

-First timer Helen of The Crazy Kitchen got things going almost immediately after the challenge was announced.
+First timer Helen of The Crazy Kitchen got these 28 buzzy honey and chocolate recipes going almost immediately after the challenge was announced.
 She made a bee line for a previously successful Mary Berry recipe, but made it her own with these honey and ginger cookies with white chocolate chunks.